ingridholter/Elevator2021/Network/README.md

 Features
 --------

 We use broadcasting with UDP for sending and receiving messages between elevators.
-By using broadcasting all peers receive all messages even the sender itself.
+By using broadcasting all peers receive all messages, even the sender itself.

 This is solved by adding the function AcceptNewOrder which ensures that the right receiver recieves message.